FusionAuth setup

 ```

 `<provider-id>` is the `id` you will set in DALP config (for example `fusionauth`).
-Register the full URL for **every host** the dapp serves — a host that is not registered fails the sign-in with `invalid_redirect_uri`, and local deployments behind a per-branch host must register each host they answer on.
+Add the full URL for every host the Console serves.
+A host that is not registered fails the sign-in with `invalid_redirect_uri`, and local deployments behind a per-branch host must register each host they answer on.

 </Step>